hicarrie/simple_shell/README.md

 ## Files
 * `README.md` : Current file, contains information about this project
-* `holberton.h` : Header file, contains all prototypes for funcitons used, as well as libriaries.
+* `holberton.h` : Header file, contains all prototypes for funcitons used, as well as libriaries
-* `hsh.c`: Main file that uses most functions and executes them within this file.
+* `hsh.c`: Main file that uses most functions and executes them within this file
-* `ghostinshell.png`: Image in readme file.
+* `ghostinshell.png`: Image in readme file
 * `_getenv.c` : Contains the code for `_printf`
 * `_getline.c`: File for getting prompt and user input
 * `which.c`: File containing the specific functions for conversion specifiers